mareksagan/SchufaAssignment/README.md

 # SchufaAssignment
-Coding assignment for Schufa using a modified DFS algorithm
+Coding assignment for Schufa using DFS algorithm

 # Requirements
 * A given application experiences issues with garbage collection since there are many redundant instances of the *Adresse* entity